xpack/xmake-js/doc/files/xmake.json.md

 Type: array of strings.

 This array defines symbols to be passed to the compiler preprocessor.
-Simple names or names and values are accepted.
+Simple names or pairs of names and values are accepted.

 ```json
 {